thoughtspot/thoughtspot.github.io/_data-integrate/clients/use-jdbc-driver.md

 ## Write your application

 Using JDBC with ThoughtSpot is the same as using any other JDBC driver with any other database.
-You need to provide the connection information, create a connection, execute statements, and close the connection.
+You must provide the connection information, create a connection, execute statements, and close the connection.

 Specify each of the nodes in the cluster in the connection string, as shown.